Panzer Campaigns: Kharkov '43 (2010)

 Covers both Operation Star and Operation Gallop with the objective of completely destroying German forces in southern Russia and the Ukraine taking place 1,000 km west of Stalingrad.
 It contains 30 smaller scenarios with an average of 25 turns and 8 campaigns ranging from 57 turns to as high as 179 turns.
 Other features included are order of battle and scenario editors for custom games, a sub-map feature which allows players to cut a piece of the main map to create a custom scenario with and designer notes with an accompanying designer write-up.
 Armchair General praised the graphics, sound effects, and challenging AI, but found the 3D view uninspiring and the turns too lengthy.
 Armchair General ultimately gave it a score a 94%.
 This was the first game in the series to be self-published by John Tiller Software after their separation from HPS Simulations, which published their titles from 1999 till 2010.

 Mius '43 (2011)

 Covers fighting in the Mius-Front in July 1943.
-This is a smaller-scale title that is available for free as an introduction to the Panzer Campaigns series.
+This is a demo title that is available for free as an introduction to the Panzer Campaigns series.

 Tunisia '43 (2011)

-Coves the Axis campaign in Tunisia in 1942 and 1943 aimed at halting the Allied advances in North Africa following Operation Torch.
+Covers the Axis campaign in Tunisia in 1942 and 1943 aimed at halting the Allied advances in North Africa following Operation Torch.